chandler-heath/pivotpoint-design-system/README.md

 # PivotPoint Design System

-Headless design system tokens generated from Figma using the Figma Tokens plugin.
+Headless design system tokens generated from Figma using the [Tokens Studio for Figma](https://docs.tokens.studio/) plugin.

 ## Editing tokens

 Use Figma to edit the tokens.
-You'll need the [Figma Tokens](https://docs.tokens.studio/) plugin installed, and configured to sync with this GitHub repo.
+You'll need the [Tokens Studio for Figma](https://docs.tokens.studio/) plugin installed, and configured to sync with this GitHub repo.

-1. [Install](https://www.figma.com/community/plugin/843461159747178978/Figma-Tokens) the Figma Tokens plugin
+1. [Install](https://www.figma.com/community/plugin/843461159747178978/Figma-Tokens) the Tokens Studio for Figma plugin
 2. Generate a new Personal Access Token in [GitHub Developer Settings](https://github.com/settings/tokens) with scope `repo`
 3. Copy the access token (you can only see it once)
-4. In the Figma Tokens plugin, under `Settings > Token Storage > GitHub`, add new credentials:
+4. In the Tokens Studio for Figma plugin, under `Settings > Token Storage > GitHub`, add new credentials:
      - Name: `PivotPoint Design System`
      - Personal Access Token: `your token`
      - Repository: `chandler-heath/pivotpoint-design-system`